Greek banks' bad loan reduction in line with target

 NPEs comprise restructured loans likely to turn sour and non-performing loans (NPLs), which are credit past due for more than 90 days.
 Cutting them would free up more capital to fund productive sectors of the economy.

-Greek lenders had NPEs totalling 14.5 billion euros ($16.3 billion), or 5.5 percent of loans, when the global financial crisis began in 2008.
+Greek lenders had NPEs totaling 14.5 billion euros ($16.3 billion), or 5.5 percent of loans, when the global financial crisis began in 2008.

 While NPEs soared to 106.9 billion or 50.5 percent of loans at the end of June 2016, banks have agreed with ECB regulators to shrink them to 64.6 billion by end-2019, meaning the NPE ratio will fall to 35.2 percent of their books.